-- 1. Early part of inspiration:
+1. Early part of inspiration:

-- The dilatation of the chest and the

-- increased intrathoracic negativity cause the pulmonary vascular bed to dilate thus the blood return to left ventricle is decreased \rightarrow

-- decrease COP and ABP
+The dilatation of the chest and the increased intrathoracic negativity cause the pulmonary vascular bed to dilate thus the blood return to left ventricle is decreased → decrease COP and ABP

-- 2. Late part of inspiration:
+2. Late part of inspiration:

-- Due to pulmonary vasodilatation the VR to the left side of the heart is increased $\rightarrow \uparrow$ COP $\rightarrow \uparrow$ ABP, and the active inspiratory center sends excitatory impulses to VMC \rightarrow V.C. $\rightarrow \uparrow$ ABP
+Due to the increase in the venous return to the left side of the heart $\rightarrow \uparrow$ COP $\rightarrow \uparrow$ ABP, and the active inspiratory center sends excitatory impulses to VMC \rightarrow V.C. $\rightarrow \uparrow$ ABP